SochynskyiStas/Data-Analysis/README.md

 # R language

-R language and Python 3 experience
+R language and Python 3 experience for Business Analysis